 Kings College Students

-- Acted in a ground-breaking case using the European Convention on Human Rights to shine a light on the impact of UK Government failures to protect life in relation to air pollution.
+- Representing the family of Ella Adoo-Kissi-Debrah in a case which uses the European Convention on Human Rights to shine a light on the impact of UK Government failures to protect life in relation to air pollution.

-- Representing over 40 core participants at the Grenfell Tower Inquiry into the Grenfell Tower fire.
+- Representing over 40 core participants at the Grenfell Tower Inquiry.

 - Representing over 100 core participants at the Undercover Policing Inquiry and in associated criminal and civil cases.